Pee-ople for Great Bay

 The rustic sitzpee is rugged, adjustable and repairable, assembled using screws.
 Whenever possible I use scavenged lumber scraps and slab wood with interesting and unique bark patterns.
 You can opt for a seat of either smooth unpainted wood, or painted light-blue using environmentally-friendly milk paint.
 I also have urine diversion systems for men available.

 3 BASIC OPTIONS: (all jugs are 2.5 gallon; first two options will need to be picked up in Barrington NH)

 Basic rustic sitzpee for women: $90 (includes two jugs – add $10 for a painted seat)

 Basic system for men: $60 (includes two jugs and a 5-gallon bucket for stability and secondary containment)

 One system for a women and one for a man, plus one 50-gallon plastic barrel for winter storage, 3 concrete blocks to support the barrel, delivery within 20 miles of Barrington NH, and on-site consulting to get you started.

 These items come fully assembled and require no plumbing, only a smooth floor.
 Users with workshops or a bedroom far from a bathroom find these units particularly convenient.

 All systems include simple spigots for easy emptying.
-The 20 pounds a full jug weighs can be handled by most adults for spreading.
+The 20 pounds a full jug weighs can be handled by most adults for spreading, or you can empty the jug before it’s full.
 On lawn, shrubs and trees I apply straight and water in well.
 To ensure plants don’t get burned, remove jugs when half-full with urine and top off with water before gently pouring onto the roots of annuals.
 As an added precaution, I apply this away from the edible portions of leaves/roots/berries.

 I hope you will join us in protecting the environment while speeding the growth and productivity of your garden and orchard plants!